 These negative consequences can have lasting results that are slow to dissipate, such as an increased risk of bulimia and an increased propensity for binge eating, even after their per-diet weight was regained (Keys et al. 1950).

 Though harmful side effects can occur with severe food restriction dieting, typical dieting can have negative consequences (like nutrient restriction) but can also be flat-out ineffective.

-For instance a study in the early 1990’s in which a group of obese woman lost an average of >20lbs but were not taught about proper healthy eating habits actually regained all of that weight within four years, indicating that diet or food restriction is simply ineffective at keeping fat off in the long-term (Hensrud et al. 1994).
+For instance, a study in the early 1990s in which a group of obese women who lost an average of >20lbs but were not taught about proper healthy eating habits actually regained all of that weight within four years, indicating that diet or food restriction is simply ineffective at keeping fat off in the long-term (Hensrud et al. 1994).

 Long Term Effects of Dieting